DryPreference/Tempreture-Sensor-PT100-and-Java/README.md

 # Tempreture-Sensor-PT100-and-Java
 This project will focus on building a functuning Tempreture sensor using a PT100, java and a raspberry pi.

+This file will be updated as the project progresses.

+1. Design circuits
+2. Java application
+3. Enbed into Raspberry pi
+4. Write HTML to display Tempretures